HendrikVE/rest-client-backend-software-bundle/README.md

 kubernetes cluster on your machine that can be controlled by the services defined in this application, you can install minikube: https://kubernetes.io/de/docs/tasks/tools/install-minikube/

-Afterwards, start your local Kubernetes cluster with `minikube start`.
+Afterwards, start your local Kubernetes cluster with `minikube start` and start a new deployment with `kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1`

+After the deployment was scaled, check the replica count locally with `kubectl get deployments`

+#### Django example

 The django backend `example_backend` has a request to scale kubernetes that is available at `http://localhost:8000/api/demo/scale-kubernetes/`.
 But in order to get the request working,